nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Autocomplete](images/user-guide/Autocomplete.png)

-However, it is recommended to read through the features section to understand the syntax for commands that require additional input.
+However, it is recommended to read through the [Features](#features) section to understand the syntax for commands that require additional input.

 ### Command history : `Up`/`Down` keys
 Loads previous command into the _Command Box_.